Parasol Framework

 SizeIndicates the byte size of the Buffer.

-The XML class uses key-values for the execution of XPath queries.
-Documentation of the XPath standard is out of the scope for this document, however the following examples illustrate the majority of uses for this query language and a number of special instructions that we support:
+The XML class uses key-values for the execution of XPath 2.0 queries.
+Documentation of the XPath standard is out of the scope for this document, however the following examples illustrate common uses for this query language and a number of special instructions that we support:

 NameDescription